 Often this takes the form of going from a narrower term to a broader one, or specific to general, and back again.

 Back again is important.
-Reciprocity ensures users don’t miss information – if the reference only appears at one term (clams, See also bivalves; if a user starts at bivalves, will they find the information under clams if it’s not already covered by other subheadings?).
+Reciprocity ensures users don’t miss information—if the reference only appears at one term (for example, clams, See also bivalves; if a user starts at bivalves, will they find the information under clams if it’s not already covered by other subheadings?).
 Almost every cross reference needs to be reciprocal, unless doing so would make the index ridiculous.

 When users are confused, it’s also possible the entry the reference points to may not have an easily visible connection to those unfamiliar with the general subject of the book.